LukeGarnham/Wired-and-Wiser-MS3/README.md

 #### Responsive design

+Aim:  For all pages to be responsive; they must look good and function well on various screen sizes.

+Method:  I will test all pages on my laptop and my mobile phone to ensure both visual and functionality is as expected.

-I utilised Bootstrap's grid system and responsive design classes to ensure my website is responsive.
-I loaded my website up on myy mobile phone to ensure that it functions as expected.
+Results:  I utilised Bootstrap's grid system and responsive design classes to ensure my website is responsive.
+Throughout the development of the project, I regularly tested it for responsiveness using Google Chrome's inspection tool to change the screen width and view pages on a mobile device so I was confident in the responsiveness of my website prior to testing it.

-I discovered one minor issue as I tested this.
+However, I did discovere one minor issue as I tested this.
 The "Yes - Cancel My Booking" button in the Delete Booking modal on both the View Booking and Update Booking pages was not displaying as I expected:

 ![Image showing the delete booking button before fix was deployed](static/images/readme-images/cancel-booking-before.png)

 This was a simple fix as I simply added the Bootstrap **d-inline-block** class to these **anchor** elements to get the desired appearance:

 ![Image showing the delete booking button after fix was deployed](static/images/readme-images/cancel-booking-after.png)

+Other than the above fix, all pages functioned as expected on both my laptop and mobile device; all pages are responsive.

 ### Database Schema